Do you have online tutorials?

 What panels do you use?

-I am really liking the gessoboards from Ampersand right now (bought from www.dickblick.com), but I used Raymar's smooth cotton canvas panels for a long time and really liked them.
+I am really liking the gessoboards from Ampersand right now (purchased from www.dickblick.com), but I used Raymar's smooth cotton canvas panels for a long time and really liked them.
 I switched because I paint rather thin and I felt the texture of the canvas was competing with the texture of my brush strokes.

 Do you varnish your paintings?